araujo88/BitLDC/README.md

-# BitDC (Bitcoin Death Certificate) Protocol
+# BitLDC (Bitcoin Life/Death Certificate) Protocol

 # Abstract

-The BitDC Protocol offers an innovative approach to managing and certifying life and death statuses using Bitcoin's distributed ledger technology.
+The BitLDC Protocol offers an innovative approach to managing and certifying life and death statuses using Bitcoin's distributed ledger technology.
 Built as a second layer on the Bitcoin network, it leverages its multi-signature capabilities and integrates a proof of life mechanism.
 This protocol provides a secure, decentralized, and transparent method to certify death and verify life, aimed at reducing fraud and increasing efficiency in the death certification process.

 ## Table of Contents